 Riders can reduce their risk by maintaining at least three seconds of space between their bikes and the leading vehicle.
 If you are being tailgated, then change lanes and let the other driver pass.

 If you were injured in a collision that a negligent driver caused, turn to Morris Bart, LLC.
-A motorcycle accident lawyer in New Orleans will handle the legal aspects of your claim so you can focus on recovering from your injuries.
+A Birmingham motorcycle accident lawyer will handle the legal aspects of your claim so you can focus on recovering from your injuries.
 Call 800-537-8185 today to schedule a free consultation.